rkothari88/rk-stripe-pi/README.md

 # Stripe PaymentIntent Integration

-This is a sample local integration for accepting a card payment via the Stripe PaymentIntents integration
+This is a sample local integration for accepting a card payment via the Stripe PaymentIntents integration.
+A demo video is here: https://drive.google.com/file/d/1ckOx4-XJBGKJf8vQH48yvzKhe6yIRql6/view?usp=sharing